oro766/IBM-Data-Science-Professional-Certificate-Capstone/README.md

 - What factors (payload, orbit type, flight no, etc.) contribute to the highest and lowest outcome success rates?
 - Which machine learning models best predict if the first stage will land given the available data?

+## Methodology

+### Lab 1: Collecting the data:
+Description
+Input Data
+Output Data

+### Lab 2: Data Collection with Web Scraping:
+Description
+Input Data
+Output Data

+### Lab 3: Data wrangling:
+Description
+Input Data
+Output Data

+### Lab 4: EDA with SQL:
+Description
+Input Data
+Output Data

+### Lab 5: EDA with Visualization:
+Description
+Input Data
+Output Data

+### Lab 6: Interactive Visual Analytics with Folium:
+Description
+Input Data
+Output Data

+### Lab 7: Interactive Dashboard with Ploty Dash:
+Description
+Input Data
+Output Data

+### Lab 8: Machine Learning Prediction:
+Description
+Input Data
+Output Data

+## Conclusion
+- The data set 90 rows × 83 columns is rather small which was considered by the selection of machine learning (ML) models.
+- The ML models with the best predictive outcomes are:
+    - Logistic Regression (logreg_cv)
+    - Support Vector Machine (SVM_cv)
+    - K Nearest Neighbors (KNN_cv)
+- The accuracy of the previously mentioned models are at 0.85 on the training and 0.83 on the test data.
+- Further considerations:
+    - Payload mass between 1,952kg and 5,300kg have the most positive outcomes.
+    - FT is the most successful booster version and v1.1 is the least successful one.
+    - The launch site Kennedy Space Center Launch Complex 39A (KSC LC-39A) generated the highest numbers of successful          outcomes.